MAIF/daikoku/storage-sql-migration.md

 ## Cross-cutting concerns

-- **Logical deletion.** This crosses the `_deleted` → physical-deletion project.
-The whole `findNotDeleted` / `deleteLogically` / `notDeleted` family disappears with it.
-Do not couple the
+- **Logical deletion.** Settled, and it went the simpler way: physical deletion landed after the typed methods, so the `findNotDeleted` / `deleteLogically` / `notDeleted` family was removed wholesale rather than migrated.
+See [C](#c-physical-deletion--done).
-  two: either physical deletion lands first (simpler — the typed methods then carry no `_deleted` at all), or we keep carrying `notDeletedSql` and that project removes it afterwards.
 - **`AuditTrailRepo`** has `Of = JsObject` (schemaless).
 It stays JSONB, just with dedicated typed methods.
 - **Export / import.** Settled: `streamAllRaw` / `streamAllRawFormatted` now go through